Biolater/Student-Budget-Buddy/README.md

 What’s coming next:

-- 🤖 **AI-powered budget insights** – smart feedback based on your habits
+-   🤖 **AI-Powered Budget Insights:** Receive smart, personalized feedback on spending habits, enabling data-driven decisions to optimize budget allocation.
-- 💡 **Smart saving tips** – cut down wasteful spending automatically
+-   💡 **Smart Saving Tips:** Leverage AI to identify and suggest opportunities to reduce wasteful spending and maximize savings potential.
-- 🔁 **Recurring expense detection** – see patterns and optimize
+-   🔁 **Recurring Expense Detection:** Automatically detect recurring expenses to provide a clear overview of fixed costs and facilitate proactive budget adjustments.
-- 🧾 **Receipt scanning** – scan receipts and auto-categorize using OCR
+-   🧾 **Receipt Scanning:** Utilize OCR technology to scan receipts and automatically categorize expenses, simplifying expense tracking and reducing manual input.
-- 📲 **PWA support** – installable, mobile-first offline experience
+-   📲 **PWA Support:** Enable a seamless, installable, and offline-capable mobile experience for convenient access to budgeting tools on the go.
-- 👯 **Shared budgets** – manage money with roommates, partners or friends
+-   👯 **Shared Budgets:** Facilitate collaborative budgeting and financial management with roommates, partners, or friends.

 ---